Clothing in ancient Rome: Footwear

-Archaeology has revealed many more unstandardised footwear patterns and variants in use over the existence of the Roman Empire.
+Archaeology has revealed many more non-standardised footwear patterns and variants in use over the existence of the Roman Empire.
 For the wealthy, shoemakers employed sophisticated strapwork, delicate cutting, dyes and even gold leaf to create intricate decorative patterns.
 Indoors, most reasonably well-off Romans of both sexes wore slippers or light shoes of felt or leather.
 Brides on their wedding-day may have worn distinctively orange-coloured light soft shoes or slippers (lutei socci).

 Public protocol required red ankle boots for senators, and shoes with crescent-shaped buckles for equites, though some wore Greek-style sandals to "go with the crowd".
 Costly footwear was a mark of wealth or status, but being completely unshod need not be a mark of poverty.
-Cato the younger showed his impeccable Republican morality by going publicly barefoot; many images of the Roman gods, and later, statues of the semi-divine Augustus, were unshod.
+Cato the Younger showed his impeccable Republican morality by going publicly barefoot; many images of the Roman gods, and later, statues of the semi-divine Augustus, were unshod.

 Fashions in footwear reflected changes in social conditions.
 For example, during the unstable middle Imperial era, the military was overtly favoured as the true basis for power; at around this time, a tough, heavy, so-called "Gallic sandal" – up to 4 inches broad at the toe – developed as outdoor wear for men and boys, reminiscent of the military boot.
 Meanwhile, outdoor footwear for women, young girls and children remained elegantly pointed at the toe.